Soma (song): Reception

-The song received positive reviews.
+The song received rave reviews.
 Ned Raggett of AllMusic especially praised the song's guitar solo, while spotting elements from gothic rock and psychedelic rock.
 The song was also likened to Prince's "The Beautiful Ones".
 The critically acclaimed guitar solo was rated as the 24th in Rolling Stone's "The 25 Coolest Guitar Solos" list.
 The guitar solo was placed as 41st in NME's "50 Greatest Guitar Solos" list.

 Tribute album cover

 American band Poison the Well covered the song for Reignition Records' 2005 tribute compilation The Killer in You: A Tribute to Smashing Pumpkins.
 In his review of the album, their rendition was said to be "probably the best of the bunch" by AllMusic's Greg Prato.